4 Tips To Keep Your Pelvic Floor Health Through Menopause

 This is perhaps the least intuitive of these four tips, but maintaining good posture can have a surprisingly strong impact on your pelvic floor health.
-When your pelvis is too far forward (this is called forward pelvis tilt), it constricts the range of motion for your pelvic floor and can contribute to the pelvic floor muscles and ligaments becoming weaker and tighter (i.e. “hypertonic”).
+When your pelvis is too far forward (this is called forward pelvis tilt), it constricts the range of motion for your pelvic floor and can contribute to the pelvic floor muscles and ligaments becoming weaker and tighter (as well as high tone / overactive, you may have seen this called hypertonic).
 It also keeps your hamstrings overly tight and weakens your glutes.
 Put it together and you’re not putting your pelvic floor in position to stay fit and healthy (and effective).

 There is also some evidence that postural balance can be affected by changing hormones.
 Maintaining pelvic floor strength helps keep your core strong and can contribute to improved balance.

 Whether you’re sitting or standing, practicing being more aware of your body is the start to improving your posture.
 And better yet, improved posture can have benefits far beyond the pelvic floor, including lower risk of joint or muscle pain and even improved energy levels.